Multi-Token Prediction via Self-Distillation: Experiments

 \subsection{Limitations}

 While we present a series of ablations to demonstrate the efficacy of our proposed objective, early experiments and the outcomes of certain ablations suggest that there are many avenues for improvement.
-For example, while we observe non-trivial lift when using randomized $k$-values rather than static ones during training, there are other ways we could have performed the comparison that might be more compelling.
+For example, while we observe non-trivial lift when using randomized $k$-values rather than static ones during training, there are other ways we could have performed that ablation that might be more compelling.
 We also explored utilizing a non-static curriculum over $k$ values but those experiments were inconclusive.
-We also considered directly penalizing the entropy of the student model to collapse its distribution faster.
-However, we expect that other approaches such as a second stage of more traditional online RL with complete multi-step roll outs from our trained MTP LMs might prove more effective than the penalty term approach.
+We considered directly penalizing the entropy of the student model to collapse its distribution faster, but we expect that other approaches such as a second stage of traditional online RL with complete multi-step roll outs might prove more effective than the penalty term approach.
 Finally, the pair of datasets and limited training budgets we utilize yield surprisingly strong results but we expect that scaling up the recipe (dataset, model size, training compute) could all help produce more performant versions of our models.
-We release our training code and model checkpoints so that future work can explore some of these underexplored directions.
+We will release our training code and model checkpoints upon publication so that others can explore some of these directions in future research; \cref{app:future-work} discusses a few of these avenues in more detail.